Brewtarget/brewtarget/dev-doc/BtPage.markdown

 ##### PageImage object
 Draws an image on the page (aspiring MUC-Award winner! :) )\
-Contaings the size of the imge and can resize when needed.
+Contains the size of the image and can resize when needed.

 ##### PageBreak object
 This small little class does one thing, and one thing only....\
-Signals the page renderer that there should be a page break before drawing the next object.
+Signals the page-renderer that there should be a page break before drawing the next object.

 ### Helper classes
 #### PageTableStyle object